keu/docs/software/registry-backend.md

       keyid: my-kms-key-id
 ```

-3. Push the configuration change to your platform as described in [Apply a Platform Configuration Change on Astronomer](apply-platform-config.md).
+3. Push the configuration change to your platform as described in [Apply a config change](apply-platform-config.md).

 ## Azure Blob Storage